What Does it Take to Be a Bioinformatics Technician?

-Bioinformatics Technician Job Description Apply principles and methods of bioinformatics to assist scientists in areas such as pharmaceuticals, medical technology, biotechnology, computational biology, proteomics, computer information science, biology and medical informatics.
+Bioinformatics Technician Definition Apply principles and methods of bioinformatics to assist scientists in areas such as pharmaceuticals, medical technology, biotechnology, computational biology, proteomics, computer information science, biology and medical informatics.
 Apply bioinformatics tools to visualize, analyze, manipulate or interpret molecular data.
 May build and maintain databases for processing and analyzing genomic or other biological information.

 - Train bioinformatics staff or researchers in the use of databases.

-Skills Needed to be a Bioinformatics Technician
+Qualities of a Bioinformatics Technician

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.